'Het Bierkasteel' - My home is my beer castle

 This is typical of the mixture of innovation and tradition and authenticity at Het Bierkasteel, where you can sit in front of the open fire in the lobby, feeling like you are in a real historic castle.

 You could share food with friends on the spacious outdoor patio with views of the foeder chambers, the Throne Hall and the brewing hall.
 Or you can always just pop in for a beer, on your own or with friends or family.

-The brasserie is open every weekday from 12pm to 10pm.
+The brasserie is open Tuesday to Saturday from 12pm to 10pm.

 There is much more on offer: textiles, memorabilia, gift packs of beers and glasses plus many other beer related items and gadgets.

-The shop is spacious, airy and well laid-out so it’s easy to find what you want, while taking in views of the barrels through the store’s glass wall.
-The shop is open every weekday from 10am to 12pm, and from 1:30pm to 6pm.
+The bierboetiek is spacious, airy and well laid-out so it’s easy to find what you want, while taking in views of the barrels through the store’s glass wall.
+The shop is open Tuesday to Saturday from 10am to 12pm, and from 1:30pm to 6pm.